 Savute Safari Lodge living area has a high thatched roof and open sides with dining room, lounge, fireplace, reference library, cocktail bar and an upstairs deck for an uninterrupted view of the waterhole - spectacular African bush sunsets guaranteed.
 Food, service and hospitality are of a consistent high standard overshadowed by the exceptional safari experience.

-12 thatch and timber suites; French doors; private balconies; en suite bathrooms; thatched living area with dining room, lounge, bar and game viewing deck; al fresco dining; campfire; swimming pool
+12 thatch and timber suites; french doors; private balconies; en suite bathrooms; thatched living area with dining room, lounge, bar and game viewing deck with a sunken seating area for photography; al fresco dining; campfire; swimming pool

 Overlooking a permanent waterhole in the Savuti Channel; game drives in the Savuti region of Chobe National Park; birding in the Savuti marshes